 My practice is focused on estate and life planning, elder law and mediation and probate matters.

 I take pride in my ability to work effectively and compassionately with people who are facing difficult decisions in their lives, are grieving losses or mourning the death of a loved one, confronting a health crisis, or are in conflict with family members about the needed care for an aging parent or loved one.
 Some of the legal and mediation services I provide include:

 Estate planning (including wills, trusts, durable POAs, advance directives) for all types of individuals, couples and families;

 Elder law services for individuals and sometimes for family members where there is suspected elder abuse;

 Representation in probate court for estate administration, trust administration and guardianship and conservatorship proceedings;

-Longevity or Disability planning (durable powers of attorney and related documents) and end-of-life planning to minimize family conflict and to avoid protective proceedings (for guardianship and/or conservatorship) where possible;
+Disability planning using durable powers of attorney and related documents and end-of-life planning to minimize family conflict and to avoid protective proceedings (for guardianship and/or conservatorship) where possible.

 I love my work and I particularly enjoy working with a variety of elder care professionals to use, where I can, a “holistic” approach to estate and life planning.
 A large part of estate and elder law practice must consider the preservation – where desired and appropriate – of important relationships.

 About my Fees: I offer the majority of estate planning services and uncontested probate proceedings (guardianship/conservatorship) for a fixed fee.
-I offer elder law services and consultations and most estate administration and mediation services for an hourly rate.
-I require an Advance Fee Deposit for all Estate Administration work.
+I typically offer elder law services, consultations, estate administration and mediation services for an hourly rate.